joer14/hackers-doorbell/README.md

 ## How:

-I use a [Teensy 3.1 microprocessor ](https://www.pjrc.com/store/teensy31.html) connected to a button to emulate a keyboard.
+I use a [Teensy 3.1 microprocessor ](https://www.pjrc.com/store/teensy31.html) connected to a push button to emulate a keyboard.
 When the button is pushed a series of keyboard shortcuts is executed.

 ## Cool Things About this Approach: